juandarr/German-traffic-sign-classifier/README.md

 * **Scaling**: random scaling in both axis with percentages between 80% and 120%.
 * **Translation**: random translation in both axis with percentages between -20% and 20%.

 The multiple transformations where then used in the whole data set.
 For classes with sample sizes below 1250, 4 iterations where performed increasing 4 times the data size of each class.
-Classes with a sample size of more than 1250 where increased with 1000 more samples obtain with the transformation methods.
+Classes with a sample size of more than 1250 where increased with 1000 more samples obtained with the transformation methods.
 The following image shows some of the new images generated in the data augmentation step:

 ![alt text][image46]

-The images shown are the output of transformation such as rotation, scaling, translation and cropping.
+The images shown are the output of transformation such as rotation, scaling, translation, and cropping.
 For example, the image at the top left has been rotated to the right while the image at the bottom right has been scaled down in the horizontal axis.
-Adding a new set of images with these transformations will make the training process more powerful, offering a equally distributed sample size for each class and adding variations in terms of translation, scale, rotation and imperfection that will make the classifier more robust.
+Adding a new set of images with these transformations will make the training process more powerful, offering an equally distributed sample size for each class and adding variations in terms of translation, scale, rotation and imperfection that will make the classifier more robust.

 The following image displays the final class sample size distribution, now almost all classes have a similar sample size.